BonoboPLC/bonoboplc_wiki/games/raffles.md

 **You can customize the following for your raffles:**

-- Total Tickets Avaiable for sale
+- Total tickets Available for sale
 - Price of each ticket
 - Contribution to prize pool vs. the operation from each ticket
 - Prizes